Takeno/mtg-policy-changes/ipg.md

 the resulting objects must be demonstrated using the same requirements as described above (even though the objects may not be triggered abilities).

+Abilities consisting of an action followed by “when you do” in the same ability are considered communicated by the announcement of the action.
+This is most commonly the case for exert and similar abilities.

 If a triggered ability would have no impact on the game, it’s not an infraction to fail to demonstrate awareness of it.
 For example, if the effect of a triggered ability instructs its controller to sacrifice a creature, a player who controls no creatures isn’t required to demonstrate awareness of the ability.
 Similarly, a player demonstrating awareness of an optional trigger with no visible effect is assumed to have made the affirmative choice unless the opponent responds.